mtomasino1/Rant-Club/README.md

 ```

 # How to add command handlers
 New commands that respond to ! messages are added by creating a new class and putting it in the `handlers/commands` directory.
-This class needs to extend the commandBase class.
+You shouldn't need to touch any existing files.
+Your new class needs to extend the commandBase class.
 To make it work correctly, you need to take care of the following things:
-* Create a constructor that accepts `models` an argument and sets the `descriptionText`, `helpText`, and `name` properties.
+* Create a constructor that accepts `models` as an argument and sets the `descriptionText`, `helpText`, and `name` properties.
 These are essential for proper running and showing help information.
+You also need to call `super(models)` if your command will be accessing the database models.
 Example for the addInsult command:
 ```
 constructor(models) {
     super(models);